arnehormann/configurator/README.md

 Did your help texts ever grow stale?
 Have you wished for closer coupling between your program state and the externally configurable parameters?

 Did you ever want to generate help texts and man pages automatically?
 Have you dreamt of not having to depend of a configuration parsing library?

-Did you want to serve your configuration at runtime as JSON and make it editable?
+Did you want to serve your configuration at runtime as JSON and make it editable from a website?

 Good news: all this and more is possible - with less code than you ever wrote for it before.

 ## But how?

 A lot of information needed for configuration is already present in your program.

-The JVM knows the value of a field.
+The JVM knows the current value of a field.
 It knows the type and name.
 Why not just use those?
 It only has to know what variables are used as externally accessible configuration options.

 Configurator was created to concentrate all configuration options in one single Object.
 It can do so for multiple modules with multiple instances per module.

-Now the documentation is very close to the code, any kind of help text is easily created!
+Now the documentation is very close to the code, any kind of help text is easily created.

 Default values and descriptions are used from the code and never have to be kept in sync.
 If desired, values can be read or even changed after startup - e.g. by exporting it in a web api.